Running Your Code

 • Within initAuto: You can build your entire autonomous sequence directly in our robot file using a new SequentialCommandGroup() with nested commands.
 This approach keeps everything centralized and concise.

 • Separate File: Files are kept shorter if we keep the autonomous procedure in its own SequentialCommandGroup file.
-This means a programmer tasked with this job could push changes to our GitHub repo with less concern for conflicts. 🤝
+This means a programmer tasked with this job could push changes to our GitHub repo with less concern for merge conflicts. 🤝

 Was this helpful?